Testing the dark SU(N) Yang-Mills theory Confined Landscape: From the Lattice to Gravitational Waves: The Polyakov Loop Model

 With the explicit PLM effective potential for different colours, we are now able to determine the parameters $b_i$ by fitting the potential to the lattice results in \cite{Panero:2009tv}.
 The thermodynamical observables measured on the lattice are the pressure $p$, the energy density $e$ and the trace of the energy-momentum tensor $\theta$\footnote{Our $\theta$ is defined the same as $\Delta$ in paper \cite{Panero:2009tv}.} and the entropy density $s$.
 The lattice simulations compute the difference between the finite temperature expectation value and the zero temperature one.
 The energy density $e$ and the entropy density $s$ can be written as linear combinations of the pressure $p$ and the trace of energy-momentum tensor~$\theta$

 Thus we only use the lattice data of $\theta$ and $p$ from \cite{Panero:2009tv} to determine the coefficients of $a_i$ and $b_i$ in the above PLM potential setting.
-Note that the provided statistical uncertainties are manually inflated by a factor of 2 to accommodate the effect of the systematic uncertainties.
+We only have access to the statistical uncertainties and therefore we inflated them by a factor of two to mimic the effect of the systematic uncertainties.

 During the chi-square~($\chi^2$) analysis, we impose the Stefan-Boltzmann~(SB) limit: $| \ell | \to 1$ for $T \to \infty$ and $p/T^4 \vert_{T\to \infty} \to 1.21\cdot(N^2-1)\cdot\pi^2/45$ \cite{Panero:2009tv}, which provides two constraints on the parameters of the polynomial parameterizations but only one constraint for the logarithmic case.
 The above guarantees that the pressure approaches the ideal gas law at infinite temperature.
 Additionally, the parameters of $a_i$ and $b_i$ need to fulfil the constraint that $T_c$, which is a priori only a parameter in \eqref{eq:PLM_full}, is indeed the critical temperature, i.e., the temperature at which two minima are degenerate.